o3de/o3de.org/content/docs/user-guide/interactivity/physics/debugging.md

 In game mode, you can configure the PhysX debug settings using the immediate mode graphical user interface (**ImGui**) tool.

 **Note**
-You must enable the ImGui gem to access this tool.
+You must enable the [ImGui Gem](/docs/user-guide/gems/reference/debug/imgui) to access this tool.

 **To debug with the ImGui tool**